Plenty of fish in the sea might still be a popular dating metaphor but it is far from accurate when describing the current situation in our oceans.

 Most fish we eat is caught wild and in international waters, and even once caught much of it is transported across borders into different regulatory zones, meaning it’s extremely complex to monitor.

 The stats speak for themselves when it comes to the impact of that complexity, combined as it is with a growing population and a global demand for fish.
-A third of the world’s commercial marine fish stocks are overfished, according to the Food and Agriculture Organization (FAO), while average increases in fish consumption is outpacing population growth.
+A third of the world’s commercial marine fish stocks are overfished, according to the Food and Agriculture Organization (FAO), while average increases in fish consumption are outpacing population growth.
 Unwanted bycatch, fish caught up in nets not destined for them, continues to threaten many endangered species, while catching methods such as trawling are damaging the seabed.

 Which all begs the question: is there any such thing as a sustainable fish?
 The first step, according to James Simpson of the Marine Stewardship Council (MSC), is don’t simplify the question.